 - Principal Investigator:

-The Massachusetts General Hospital Primary Care Practice-based Research Network (MGPC PBRN) developed an innovative health information technology (IT) approach that they applied to comprehensive cancer screening.
-The program, the Technology for Optimizing Population Care in a Resource-limited Environment (TopCare), uses a health IT interface to facilitate the identification, individualized outreach, and subsequent tracking of patients who are overdue for breast, cervical, and colorectal cancer screening.
+Summary: The Massachusetts General Hospital Primary Care Practice-Based Research Network (MGPC PBRN) has developed an innovative health information technology (IT) approach that is being applied to comprehensive cancer screening.
+The program, Technology for Optimizing Population Care in a Resourcelimited Environment (TOP-CARE), uses a health IT interface to facilitate the identification, individualized outreach, and subsequent tracking of patients overdue for breast, cervical, and colorectal cancer screening.

-- Evaluate the marginal cost per patient screened of the TopCare and augmented standard care programs compared to baseline standard care from an integrated care organization perspective.
+- Evaluate the marginal cost per patient screened of the TOP-CARE and augmented standard care programs compared to baseline standard care from an initial cash outlay perspective.
+(Ongoing)

 2012 Activities: The focus of activity was on completing the collection of wage data, developing the timeuse estimates from direction observation, and developing the software cost estimates.
 Dr. Levy and his study team received wage data for physicians, navigators, and delegates, and staff responsible for managing patient responses to the TOP-CARE-related mailings.
 The data was used to determine an average hourly rate for various levels of staff.
 These rates were then used to calculate the estimated costs associated with cancer screening using TOP-CARE and ASC programs compared to BSC.